 - Are there other ways to get it?
 (Borrow, buy used, cheaper, split with a friend?)

-Let's get real: If you struggling with impulse shopping, it may not be realistic to try and instantly scrap these triggers from your routine—and that's okay.
+Let's get real: If you struggling with impulse shopping, it may not be realistic to try and instantly scrap these triggers from your routine—and that's ok.
 "Cutting out these triggers may not be realistic immediately, so another good idea is to add impulse buying to your budget," he recommends.
 That way, "when you do succumb to these triggers, you are not jeopardizing your real savings."
 Once you see how much your real shopping habits impact your budget, you'll likely be encouraged to change your ways.

 Now that you've identified the triggers that tempt you to spend big, it's time to turn good intentions into actions.
 If, for example, you know that you spend a lot of money at bars and restaurants, identify realistic alternatives and make plans to do them.
 Don't worry, we're not saying that you should go on a monthlong alcohol ban.
 Instead, schedule some time in your diary to have friends over for a BYOB cheese and wine night.
 If you're the first to initiate plans, you won't have to awkwardly decline a costly dinner when the reservation has already been made.